Kaktus1549/vmware_rpc/README.md

 To get the application ID, you will need to create a discord application.
 You can do this by going to the [Discord Developer Portal](https://discord.com/developers/applications) and clicking on "New Application".
 After creating the application, you can find the application ID under the "General Information" tab.
 There is also "Rich Presence" tab, you can add images to rich presence.
-Image keys mean the name of the image Example -> image key is here "kali-image"
+Image keys mean the name of the image
+<br>Example -> image key is here "kali-image"

 ![example](./images/image_key.png)

 ## Usage

-In order to run the script, you need VMware Workstation running (the script will close himself if VMware Workstation is not running).
+In order to run the script, you need VMware Workstation running (the script will close himself if VMware Workstation is not running).  <br>
 You can run the script by running the following command:

 ```bash
 python main.py
 ```

 The script will every 15 seconds check running virtual machines, if he founds any, he will check if the virtual machine is presented in vms.json file.
 If not, the script will add the virtual machine to the vms.json file with default image key (kali-image).
 If the virtual machine is presented in vms.json file, the script will take information from vms.json (e.g. image key, hostname, os that you set) and display it on discord.
-If you want edit hostname, os or image key, you have to edit vms.json file in ./settings/.
+If you want edit hostname, os or image key, you have to edit vms.json file in ./settings/. <br>
 Here is an example of vms.json:

 ```json